 accused of political crimes in Iran.
 She has traveled to and spoken to

 audiences in India, the United States, and other countries.
-With five
+Along with five

 other Nobel laureates, she created the Nobel Women’s Initiative to